adamsilver/fdpb/03-Book-A-Flight.md

 }
 ```

-Jeremy Keith explains that the web is a continuum.
-By that he means, that it's constantly changing.
+Jeremy Keith explains that the web is a *continuum*.
+He means that the web is constantly changing.
 New browsers come out all the time, all of them have different features and capabilities.
-For us, this means that we decided to provide a custom date picker as a fall back because there isn't a lot of desktop support.
+At any particular moment in time, we need to think about what level of support or optimisation makes sense for a given feature.

-In future this may not be the case and then we may change our approach.
-In the future, where support is more broad, we might choose to not support the rapidly diminishing number of users on unsupported browsers.
+At time of writing, desktop browser support is lacking.
+And so we've decided to plug the gap.
+But as the web is a continuum, the future will influence our decision to change tacts.

-In this case, we can remove all of the Javascript, giving users a faster experience and giving ourselves less to maintain.
+For example, when desktop browser support is more broad, we may choose not to suppor the rapidly diminishing number of users that will see the degraded text box.
+Pracitically speaking this means removing all of the Javascript, giving users a faster experience and ourselves less to maintain.

 #### Date picker component

-Having detected support, we need to design the date picker component itself.
+Having detected support, we'll need to design the date picker component itself.

 How it might look: